PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-7.md

 ## Part 2

-In the second part, after I computed the value of wire `a` I needed to override wire `b` to that signal, and reset the other wires (including wire `a`).
-After that, I needed again to find the value of wire `a`.
+In the second part, after we computed the value of wire `a` we needed to override wire `b` to that signal, and reset the other wires (including wire `a`).
+After that, we needed again to find the value of wire `a`.

 ```csharp
 public string Part2(IEnumerable<string> input)